-You create a database adapter to read the DOCTOR table.
-SOA executes the SQL statement defined in the interaction and passes it to a resource adapter.
+You must use a third-party adapter to read the DOCTOR data.
+SOA executes the SQL statment defined in the interaction and passes it to a resource adapter.
 The resource adapter then processes the information and returns the data.
-Do the following to create the database adapter.
+Perform the following to create the third-party adapter.